orthros/opt/README.md

 # opt
-An example class to hold onto "global" options for a C# application
+An example module to hold onto "global" options for a C# application

 This uses C# attributes and reflection to mark properties as options to be added from a passed dictionary.